12 Top-Rated Attractions in Alicante & Easy Day Trips

 Address: Plaza del Doctor Gómez Ulla, Alicante

 In the historic Santa Cruz quarter, the Basilica de Santa María is the oldest church in Alicante.
 The church was built by the Catholic monarchs in the 13th century on the site of a former mosque.
 Originally Gothic in style, the church was remodeled in the 18th century with a Baroque facade and interior.
-On the main front of the exterior, notice the Virgin sculpture by Juan Bautista Borja.
-Step inside the church to admire the richly decorated sanctuary.
-Highlights are the Rococo high altar and exquisite Baptism chapels.
+On the main front of the exterior, the Virgin sculpture by Juan Bautista Borja stands out as a stunning specimen of detailed stone carving.

 Address: Plaza de Santa María, Alicante

-This beautiful, expansive beach is prized for its fine golden sand and excellent facilities including public toilets, showers, and watersports rentals as well as sun parasols and lounge chairs for rent.
-In the center of Alicante at the foot of the Castillo de Santa Barbara, the beach offers the serenity of gentle waves and deep turquoise waters.
-The calm waters are ideal for swimming.
-Safety hazards are signposted on a daily basis.
+In the center of Alicante at the foot of the Castillo de Santa Barbara, this beautiful, expansive beach offers the serenity of gentle waves and deep turquoise waters.
+It is popular for its fine golden sand and excellent facilities, including public toilets, showers, and water sports rentals, as well as sun parasols and lounge chairs for rent.
+The calm waters are ideal for swimming, and all potential safety hazards are signposted on a daily basis.
 Families will appreciate the children's play area designed for little kids.

 Address: Muelle 8 Zona de Levante, Alicante

-8 Museo de Arte Contemporaneo (Museum of Contemporary Art)
+6. Museo de Arte Contemporaneo (Museum of Contemporary Art / MACA)